 Cherohala side trip: The Joyce Kilmer National Forest in NC.
 Turn off Hwy 143 just before the start of the Skyway Road.
 Home to large stands of virgin poplar trees; easy walks.
 More info

-The American Motorcyclist Association named 3 roads in WNC among the top 15 best in America to ride.
+American Motorcyclist Association also named these 3 C among the top 15 best in America to ride.
 AMA members ranked The Blue Ridge Parkway # 2, US 129 The Dragon #3, and The Cherohala Skyway #7.
 Nearly 100 roads in the US were on the ballot.
 "When it comes to the best places in the country to ride motorcycles, no group of riders is more knowledgeable than AMA members," said AMA President and CEO Rob Dingman.
 Read more in AMA magazine - April 2011 issue.